• Home

 • Cabinet replacement: Same footprint, no electrical/plumbing changes

-• Countertop installation: Direct replacement without modifications
+• Countertop installation: Direct replacement without sink relocation

 • Backsplash tile: Surface application only